SACHITH31/JS/topicsList.md

 6. comments in JS:
     - single line comment: //
     - multi line comment: /* */
-7. temporal dead zone:
+7. temporal dead zone: (in simple terms of english)
-    - TDZ is a behavior in JavaScript that occurs when using the let and const keywords to declare variables.
-    - Variables declared with let and const are not accessible before their declaration in the code, leading to a ReferenceError if accessed prematurely.
+    - TDZ is a behavior in JavaScript where variables declared with let and const cannot be accessed before their declaration in the code.
-    - This period between the start of the block and the variable declaration is known as the temporal dead zone.
+    - This period between the start of the block and the actual declaration is known as the temporal dead zone.
+During this time, if you try to access the variable, it will result in a ReferenceError.
+    Example:
+    ```javascript
+    console.log(x); // ReferenceError: Cannot access 'x' before initialization
+    let x = 10;
+    ```
+    - Here we are trying to access x before its declaration results in a ReferenceError because x is in the temporal dead zone until the line let x = 10; is executed.